diogo-rossi/dataparsers/docs/source/1_user_manual.md

                         Text file to write output
 ```

-In this case, the interface can be customized, and the flag are not related to the attribute names inside the code:
+In this situation, the interface can be customized, and the flags are not related to the attribute names inside the
+code:

 ```sh
 $ python prog.py --file-output myfile.txt